robsonsilvadasilva/Xray_deepneural/README.md

-This repository containll all files that I used in my final project on Iron Hack School.
+This repository contain all files that I used in my final project on Iron Hack School.

 The goal was to construct a Convolutional Neural Network with Pytorch to detect pneumonia from X-ray images.